writethedocs/www/docs/conf/portland/2022/cfp-email-templates.rst

    The Write the Docs {{city}} talk selection committee has finished the review process and we'd love it if you could join us as a speaker!

-   Write the Docs {{city}} is held **online {date}** in {tz}.
+   Write the Docs {{city}} is held **online {{date.short}}** in {{tz}}.

-   We think your talk: '{title}' would be a great fit for the conference.
+   We think your talk: '{proposal_title}' would be a great fit for the conference.
 We'd love to have you prepare it for a **30-minute** time slot.

    Please click this link to confirm your attendance:

-   * ☐ {confirmation_link}
+   ☐ {confirmation_link}

    Please **reply to this email as soon as possible** if you need to let us know either of the following

-   * ☐ If you have a strong preference for presenting on Monday or Tuesday, or in the morning or afternoon due to timezones or other restrictions.
+   ☐ If you have a strong preference for presenting on Monday or Tuesday, or in the morning or afternoon due to timezones or other restrictions.
-   * ☐ If you already purchased a ticket so we can issue you a refund.
+   ☐ If you already purchased a ticket so we can issue you a refund.

    Okay, with all that out of the way, it's time for the fun part: preparing your talk!
 To make sure everybody's on the same page, here are a few important things to keep in mind: